- Stunning Ariel's view of Mount Everest, Makalu, and Kanchenjunga.

 - Get an encounter with kind and happy people on earth.

-5 days Bhutan luxury tour begins with landing on the only international airport at Paro.
-Then, the journey takes you through a rolling countryside road which leads you to the Trashichhoedzong “fortress of the glorious religion”.
-Passing through Dochula pass at 3,140 m high, there is 108 Chortens (stupas) have been erected in the memory of the Bhutanese soldiers who died during the war of 2003.
+5 days Bhutan luxury tour begins with landing at the only international airport at Paro.
+Then, the journey takes you through a rolling countryside road that leads you to the Trashichhoedzong “fortress of the glorious religion”.
+Passing through Dochula pass (3,140 m) high, there are 108 Chortens (stupas) have been erected in memory of the Bhutanese soldiers who died during the war of 2003.
 In Punakha, you visit PunakhadDzong (palace of Great Happiness) and Chimi Lhakhang- the Fertility Temple of Bhutan.
-You will then go back to Paro, where you will visit the world-famous Taktsang Monastery, also known as Tiger’s Nest Monastery, perched on a rocky steep cliff side which is the top must-visit attractions in Paro, including RinpungDzon (fortress of the heap of jewels), National Museum called Ta Dzong and Kyichu Lhakhang.
+You will then go back to Paro, where you will visit the world-famous Taktsang Monastery, also known as Tiger’s Nest Monastery, perched on a rocky steep cliff side which is the top must-visit attraction in Paro, including RinpungDzon (fortress of the heap of jewels), National Museum called Ta Dzong and Kyichu Lhakhang.

 Meals and Accommodation

-Well experienced, licensed local tour guide, wearing traditional “Gho” or its female equivalent “Kira”, will be guiding you throughout the tour in Bhutan.
+Well-experienced, licensed local tour guide, wearing traditional “Gho” or its female equivalent “Kira”, will be guiding you throughout the tour in Bhutan.
 Anything you want to know about Bhutan, you will be answered by your guide.
-Get useful information about religion, culture, and traditions about Bhutan as much as possible.
+Get as useful information about the religion, culture, and traditions of Bhutan as much as possible.

 Best Time to travel

-The most popular time to visit Bhutan is autumn and spring seasons which fall on the month from September -November, and March-May respectively, during this season you can have warm weather and clear skies.
-Many of the biggest festivals fall on this period such as Thimphu Tsechu, Paro Tsechu, Jampey Lhakhang Tsechu, and Trashi Yangtse Tsechu.
+The most popular time to visit Bhutan is the autumn and spring seasons which fall in the month from September -November, and March-May respectively, during this season you can have warm weather and clear skies.
+Many of the biggest festivals fall during this period such as Thimphu Tsechu, Paro Tsechu, Jamey Lhakhang Tsechu, and Trashi Yangtse Tsechu.

 Air tickets (Make a copy of flight tickets which may be helpful, in case of loss) and travel insurance.

-MasterCard, Visa Credit, and Debit Cards are accepted in Bhutan, along with travelers’ cheque and some cash.
+MasterCard, Visa Credit, and Debit Cards are accepted in Bhutan, along with travelers’ cheques and some cash.